-More and more brands are creating shortfills, such as Doozy, The Kraken, Big Drip and IVG.
-The shortfills are high VG, meaning that they are best suited for a sub-ohm, big cloud kit, rather than a starter device.
+More and more brands are creating shake and vape style liquids, such as Doozy and IVG.
+The shortfills are higher in VG, meaning that they’re best suited for a sub-ohm, big cloud kit, rather than a starter device.

 You might choose to go down the route of adding your own nic shot to a short fill if you don’t want to carry around lots of 10ml bottles or if you want to save some money.

 How do I add a nic shot to a shortfill?

 As the shortfill contains less e-liquid then you have space to add a 10ml nic shot.
 Shake it up, then you are ready to fill your tank.
 Just make sure the nicotine is properly mixed into the ejuice.
 Read on for how to make your shortfill 6 or 9mg.

 What about adding nic shots with DIY e-liquid?

 We are seeing a rise in people wanting to mix their own e-liquid or make my vape.
 If you fancy yourself a vape connoisseur and know the exact flavour you’re after, then this could be a good choice for you.
 It allows you to experiment with different flavours and concentrations to find a new flavour, tailored to you.

 You will be able to select the amount of PG and VG depending on your kit, the flavours you add and the amount of nicotine you require.
 It offers lots of freedom and creativity.

 Nicotine Shot Calculator

 If you were looking for a nicotine shot calculator, then we updated this post to include just that.
 To use it, all you need to do is check the box for the bottle size you have and select your desired nicotine strength.